feliciengoudou/webb_good/content/authors/admin/_index.md

 \
 \
 Welcome to my website.
 I am a Ph.D.  candidate in Economics at the [Université de Montreal](https://sceco.umontreal.ca/accueil/).
-My research lies on macroeconomics with a focus on labor economics, firm heterogeneity and misallocation of factors./
+My research lies on macroeconomics with a focus on labor economics, firm heterogeneity and misallocation of factors.
 \
 \
 I am on the 2022/2023 job market and will be available for interviews at the American Economic Association (AEA/ASSA), the European Job Market (EJME), and the Canadian Economics Employment Exchange (CEEE) annual meetings.